-Hockey - Push, drive, dribbling in order to keep possession

-Passing - recap the different types of passes.
+Hockey - Push, drive, dribbling in order to keep possession Passing - recap the different types of passes.
 Practice in pairs (stationary) - Practice in pairs (moving) - Practice moving toward a target - Passing and moving (keeping possession and using space) - small sided possession games.

-Games

-To include more movement - Passing gates - Passing with their partner and moving around.
+In year 5 the focus is on starting to use specific skills for the specific invasion games.
+Pupils are to think about success - In order to gain confidence.
+Which pass to use and which one will be the most successful?
+Why do we need to use different passes?
+Thinking about where we are stood, where the opposition is, where our team mates are, etc Games To include more movement - Passing gates - Passing with their partner and moving around.
 How many gates can they pass through?
 1 point for each gate.
 The invisible team - This invisible team will score a point if the ball is dropped between partners or small groups.

-Making an attack (thinking about position in play)

-Movement - how can we move to make an attack - what are we looking for?
+Lesson 3 Making an attack (thinking about position in play) Movement - how can we move to make an attack - what are we looking for?
 Moving into space.
 Practice with a pair moving into a space.
 Cone game - Worker is stood in a square of coloured cones, they call out the colour they are going to run to and their partner passes them the ball.
 Enabling them to think about the directions they are moving in.
 Small sided games - Working in 2/3/4's - Can they move around and down the space in order to score?
 Does everyone in the team need to make the attack?
 Why?

-Defending - exploring staying close to one other player.
+In year 5 the focus is on starting to use specific skills for the specific invasion games.
+Pupils are to think about success - In order to gain confidence.
+How do we move away from our partner in order to move forwards (and create an attack) - how do we position our body, how do we move to help a teammate?
+Lesson 4 Defending - exploring staying close to one other player.
 Choosing another player to mark.

-Games

-Add a defender to the cone game.
+Games: Add a defender to the cone game.
 Play as above without calling out the colours.
 Add defender to passing games.
 First to apply 'pressure' - then to try and get the ball.

-Person to person marking - Working in small spaces in pairs.
-Warm up games to encourage person to person marking.
+Lesson 5 Shooting toward specific goals.
+In year 5 the focus is on starting to use specific skills for the specific invasion games.
+Pupils are to think about success - In order to gain confidence.
+How do we move our bodies to mark our partner - how do we position our body, how do we move to help a teammate?
+Small sided games - Working in 2/3/4's - Can they move around and down the space?
+Can they defend the ball in order to gain possession and then move to an attacking strategy?
+Zone marking - gauntlet - Movement down the playing field/court in their small teams 2/3/4.
+Add in zonal defenders.
+Can they make it past or do the defenders gain possession?
+Follow the leader - Copy the pattern and movements of their partner.
 Shadowing - Different movements around the space.
 The marker must stay close to their partner.
 On the whistle - are they within an arms length?

-Follow the leader - Copy the pattern and movements of their partner.

-Zone marking - gauntlet - Movement down the playing field/court in their small teams 2/3/4.
-Add in zonal defenders.
-Can they make it past or do the defenders gain possession?

-Small sided games - Working in 2/3/4's - Can they move around and down the space?

-Can they defend the ball in order to gain possession and then move to an attacking strategy?

-Shooting toward specific goals.
+Person to person marking - Working in small spaces in pairs.
+Warm up games to encourage person to person marking.